A Tight Bound on the Projective Dimension of Four Quadrics: The Remaining Cases of Multiplicity and

 \section{The Remaining Cases of Multiplicity $4$ and $5$}

+Throughout this section $I = (q_1,q_2,q_3,q_4)$ is an ideal generated by $4$ quadrics.
 By the previous sections, we have proved the main result in all cases except when $e(S/I) = 4$ or $5$.
-In those cases where we have not already produced the desired bound on $\pd(S/I)$, we have that any complete intersection of $3$ of the quadrics in $I$ is extended from a polynomial ring in $6$ variables (different choices of the complete intersection may lead to different sets of 6 variables).
+In those cases where we have not already produced the desired bound on $\pd(S/I)$, we have that any complete intersection of quadrics in $I$ can be written in terms of at most $6$ variables.
+(Different choices of the complete intersection may lead to different sets of 6 variables.)
+Indeed after taking a linear combinations of the generators, we may assume that $q_1,q_2,q_3$ is the complete intersection in question and apply Prop.~\ref{mult35} or Prop.~\ref{pd4}.
 While it is tempting to conclude that this assumption should imply that all four quadrics are expressible in terms of at most $6$ linear forms, the following example shows this is not true.

 \begin{eg} Consider the ideal $I = (ax+y^2, bx + yz, cx + z^2, dx)$ in $S = k[a,b,c,d,x,y,z]$.
 Note that $\h(I) = 3$ and $I$ is generated by four quadric forms.
 It is easy to check that any complete intersection of quadrics $q_1, q_2, q_3$ in $I$ can be expressed in terms of at most $6$ linear forms ($x$, $y$ and $z$ and the three linear coefficients of $x$), but it requires all $7$ variables to write all four minimal generators of $I$. \end{eg}